Jackknife inference with two-way clustering: Empirical Examples

 In \Cref{tab:tsetse}, we report $P$~values based on sixteen different standard error estimates, eight using conventional standard errors (Panel~A) and eight using jackknife ones (Panel~B).
 Because the ordinary three\tkk-term and eigen-decomposition three\tkk-term standard errors are identical in all cases (to the number of digits reported), we only report the former.

 Even though the clusters are quite small (the largest is 63, which is for clustering by country when the dependent variable is the log of population density), the way in which we cluster often makes a substantial difference.
 Not clustering at all sometimes leads to extremely small $P$~values, as does one\tkk-way clustering by intersection.
 Clustering in two dimensions often, but not always, leads to larger $P$~values than clustering in just one dimension.
-For two\tkk-way clustering, the cluster jackknife $P$~values are never smaller than the conventional ones, and they are mostly considerably larger.
+For two\tkk-way clustering, the cluster-jackknife $P$~values are never smaller than the conventional ones, and they are mostly considerably larger.
+We also calculated $P$~values based on the mixed three-term estimator \eqref{31jack}, but we do not report them because, with so many empty intersections, it is hard to justify using the mixed estimator.
+They are very similar to the ones in Panel~B, although slightly larger in all but one case.

 Panel~C of \Cref{tab:tsetse} presents a number of the summary statistics calculated by \texttt{twowayjack} for this example.
 Specifically, it presents coefficients of variation for the partial leverages of the TSI variable and for the $\hat\beta^{(g)}$ for clustering by cultural province, country, and intersection.
 It also displays the effective number of clusters $G^*=G^*(0)$ for the two primary dimensions \citep{CSS_2017,MNW-influence}.
 These diagnostics can help to explain why some of the $P$~values in Panels~A and~B differ by more than others.
 The notable $P$~value differences between CV$_{\tn3}^{(\max)}$ and CV$_{\tn1}^{(\max)}$ occur for `plow use,' `indigenous slavery,' and `centralization.'
-For these three variables, we see the largest coefficients of variation for the omit-one-country estimates, and, to a slightly lesser extent, for the omit-one-culture ones.
+For these three variables, we see the largest coefficients of variation for the omit-\tkk one\tkk-country estimates, and, to a slightly lesser extent, for the omit-\tkk one\tkk-culture ones.

 The results of \Cref{sec:simuls} suggest that CV$_{\tn 3}^{(\max)}$ yields the most reliable $P$~values.
 The CV$_{\tn 3}^{(\max)}$ $P$~value for TSI is less than 0.05 for four of the seven dependent variables.
 In contrast, the CV$_{\tn1}$ $P$~values for one\tkk-way clustering by cultural province used in \citet{Alsan_2015} are less than 0.05 for all seven variables in Table~1~(4), and the ones for two\tkk-way CV$_{\tn1}^{(3)}$ clustering are less than 0.05 for six of them in Table~3~(8).
 Thus, although there is still a good deal of evidence that the TSI matters for a variety of outcomes, the evidence is not quite as strong as it originally seemed to be.